serdardundar/webflux-comment-service/README.md

 Some test functions are developed to get anonymous comments.

 This project must be only used to get anonymous data.
-Another project will be developed and placed in this Github account that gets those anonymous data and puts it H2 database, Redis and Mongo DB.
+Another project will be developed and placed in this Github account that gets those anonymous data and puts it Redis and Mongo DB.
 That project will be linked here soon.